Co-Occurring Disorders: Mental Health and Dependence

 What are the challenges of treating co-occurring disorders?

-Challenges include coordinating care between mental health and addiction specialists, managing complex symptoms, and addressing potential interactions between medications.
+Challenges include coordinating care between mental health and dependence specialists, managing complex symptoms, and addressing potential interactions between medications.